 Online Education and Training in Pastoral Christian Studies

 Schools that offer online education options in pastoral Christian studies or related areas mainly include private religious-affiliated institutions.
 Students wishing to explore this field via distance learning can work toward a number of academic certificates and degrees from the comfort of home.
 However, many programs require that students complete some on-campus courses or stays of residency at churches.
-Examples of online programs include the following:

 Applicants to undergraduate programs in pastoral Christian studies must have a high school diploma or GED, while those interested in graduate-level options must have a bachelor's degree.
 Due to the nature of this field, it is common for schools to also require prospective students to submit recommendation letters from pastors or other church leaders.